 If your equipment is working fine, it could be an issue with the drivers; especially if your computer has been recently updated.
 So, start by double checking all network drivers are working correctly.
 Then, update them.

 If you’re using Ubuntu, you can click the little gear icon located in the right-hand corner at the top of the desktop.
 Then choose system settings, software & updates, followed by additional drivers.
-This will show you a range of alternative drivers you can try to use.

 Check with Your ISP